 - In Harry Potter, Hermione shows this to varying degrees.
-She was more afraid of being expelled over death.
+She was more afraid of being expelled than dying.
 She says "oh no" when she hears that all tests have been canceled as a school treat.
 A boggart also reveals her worst fear is being told she failed all her studies, and in one year used a time travel device all so she could take more classes.

 - There are also definite signs of this in Artemis Fowl, where one quote says he hacked a school computer to make the tests harder.
 Then again, he knows more than the teachers there so that was probably a joke more than anything else.